tdegruyl/ExportToHTML/README.md

 ## Features

-- Ultra-portable: a single file for each character which can be viewed in any modern web browser
+- Ultra-portable: a single file for each character which can be viewed in any modern web browser.
+Includes styling, image(s), and scripting in a single downloadable file
 - Works offline, if the file is local
 - Tabbed interface while viewing in browser
 - Printable in a reasonable way
 - Tracks HP, FP, and other pools locally within the browser, which is saved within the browser locally between sessions
+- Saves User Notes between sessions (saved in the browser)
 - Support for Conditional Injury from [***Pyramid #3/120***: *Conditional Injury*](https://warehouse23.com/products/pyramid-number-3-slash-120-alternate-gurps-v)
 - Support for tracking control for [***Fantastic Dungeon Grappling***](https://gaming-ballistic.myshopify.com/products/fantastic-dungeon-grappling)
+- Support for Armor As Dice from [***Pyramid #3/34***: *Armor Revisited*](https://warehouse23.com/products/pyramid-number-3-slash-34-alternate-gurps)
+- Mobile/tablet/desktop viewing optimization
+- Shows halved move and dodge when appropriate (highlighted in red)

 ### Planned Features

 - Compatibility with Mission X from Gaming Ballistic
-- Mobile viewing optimization

 ## Download